 Banks, Market Organization, and Macroeconomic Performance: An Agent-Based Computational Analysis

-This paper is an exploratory analysis of the role that banks play in supporting the mechanism of exchange.
+This paper is an exploratory analysis of the role that banks play in supporting what Jevons called the "mechanism of exchange.''
 It considers a model economy in which exchange activities are facilitated and coordinated by a self-organizing network of entrepreneurial trading firms.
-Collectively, these firms play the part of the Walrasian auctioneer, matching buyers with sellers and helping the economy to approximate equilibrium prices that no individual is able to calculate.
-Banks affect macroeconomic performance in this economy because their lending activities facilitate entry of trading firms and also influence their exit decisions.
-Both entry and exit have conflicting effects on performance, and we resort to computational analysis to understand how they are resolved.
-Our analysis sheds new light on the conflict between micro-prudential bank regulation and macroeconomic stability.
-Specifically, it draws an important distinction between "normal" performance of the economy and "worst-case" scenarios, and shows that micro prudence conflicts with macro stability only in bad times.
-The analysis also shows that banks provide a "financial stabilizer" that in some respects can more than counteract the more familiar financial accelerator, and that the stabilizing role of the banking system is particularly apparent in worst-case scenarios.
+Collectively, these firms play the part of the Walrasian auctioneer, matching buyers with sellers and helping the economy to reach prices at which peoples' trading plans are mutually compatible.
+Banks affect macroeconomic performance in this economy because their lending activities facilitate the entry and influence the exit decisions of trading firms.
+Both entry and exit have ambiguous effects on performance, and we resort to computational analysis to understand how they are resolved.
+Our analysis draws an important distinction between normal and worst-case scenarios, with the economy experiencing systemic breakdowns in the latter.
+We show that banks can provide a "financial stabilizer'' that more than counteracts the familiar financial accelerator, and that the stabilizing role of the banking system is particularly apparent in worst-case scenarios.
 In line with this result, we also find that under less restrictive lending standards banks are able to more effectively improve macroeconomic performance in the worst-case scenarios.

 Suggested Citation: Suggested Citation